 The specific mission of the RIR Program is to provide the opportunity and oversight for Yale Internal Medicine Residents to pursue a research project during residency.
 It is the strong opinion of the Department that having this opportunity will enhance the critical thinking skills of the resident as a bedside clinician.

 The overall goals are:

 - to facilitate scholarly thinking, creativity, and appreciation of the excitement in creating new knowledge in medicine at an early stage in clinical training

 - to broaden the scholarly sophistication of other elements of the program (i.e., morning report, peer teaching, work rounds)

 - to build a new element of academic comradery among housestaff that will enhance and distinguish the program nationally

 All residents are eligible for the RIR Program and pursue a hypothesis driven research project during 3 total elective months (maximum) during their PGY-2 and PGY-3 years.

 All participating residents present the results of their research, in either poster or slide presentation format, at the end of their PGY-3 year at an Annual Research in Residency Day Symposium held each May.
 See years listed on the menu to the left where you may view detailed information about our Internal Medicine Traditional Residency Program Housestaff research.
 Please go to the Yale Primary Care Program and the Yale Combined Medicine-Pediatrics Program web-pages found on this site to view additional research by Yale Internal Medicine Housestaff.

 Information for our Current Housestaff:

-Residents interested in participating in the RIR Program please click here for 2014 information/forms: “Statement of Intent”, “Research Proposal Guidelines”, “Research Summary Guidelines”, and “Deadlines”.
+Residents interested in participating in the RIR Program please click here for the RIR Forms 2016: “Statement of Intent”, “Research Proposal Guidelines”, “Research Summary Guidelines”, and “Deadlines”.